 What information do I need to include in the application?

-Please refer to the guidelines for applicants for advice on completing the application form.
+Please refer to the guidelines for advice on completing the application form.

 How can I log in to my account?